Don’t Be Data-Driven, Be Information-Driven

 - Cognitive – It should be able to process natural language and learn from curated content.

 - Complete – It should be able to grow and work for multiple use cases and different business ideas over time.
-You don’t want to have to find a point solution every time a new business requirement, use case, or new idea comes up.
+You don’t want to find a point solution every time a new business requirement, use case, or idea comes up.
 The solution should be fully integrated, adaptable to any size project, and leverage your existing systems so that configuration and not coding is all you need.

-- Proven – It should have experience with large scale deployments in complex, heterogeneous, and data-sensitive environments.
+- Proven – It should have experience with large-scale deployments in complex, heterogeneous, and data-sensitive environments.
 It should be agile and able to take learnings from edge and corner cases and build them back into the platform.